eProsima Micro XRCE-DDS¶

 - eProsima Micro XRCE-DDS supports both, best effort for fast and light communication and reliable when the communication reliability is needed.

 - eProsima Micro XRCE-DDS is not built over a specific transport protocol as Serial or UDP.
-It is agnostic about the transport used, and give the user the possibility of implementing easily his tailored transport.
+It is agnostic about the transport used, and give the user the possibility of implementing his tailored transport quickly.
 By default, UPD, TCP, and Serial transports are provided.

 - Commercial support